butterswords/portfolio/_posts/.ipynb_checkpoints/2022-7-5-craft61-big-data-ai-global-south-notes-checkpoint.md

 The event was at a convenient time for me (12:30pm to 4pm PDT).
 It was inconvenient, even unreasonable, for almost all other attendees and the presenters who had to be up in the middle of the night for hours to participate.
 I am disappointed in the timing of this event and have voiced my concerns to the conference.
 I hope future conferences learn from this and find timing that is more convenient for the speakers.
 The irony is not lost on me that this session enacted the very power asymmetry it was critiquing.

 The second point is something I am struggling to put into words more clearly.
 I exist on the periphery of power within every organization I belong to.
 I consistently advocate for others who are excluded to have a voice and challenge dominant power structures.
 This tends to make me seem like a threat to my managers and executives because I am not okay with just doing the work to make the company money.
 I believe I have to do it in a way that promotes human flourishing.

-At the same time, reflecting on everything that was said during the workshop and the issues at play with internet quality, timing, etc. I realized how I may (or “must”, I’m unsure about this) come across to others.
+Reflecting on everything that was said during the workshop and the issues at play with internet quality, timing, etc. I realized how I may (or “must”, I’m unsure about this) come across to others.
 It was truly humbling and reinforces how much I consider myself peripheral to the work of bringing diverse, under appreciated voices towards the center.

 The critical themes I’m taking from the workshop:
-1) The social construction, and usage, of data demands that we refrain from the impulse to universalize and focus on relational meaning
+1. The social construction, and usage, of data demands that we refrain from the impulse to universalize and focus on relational meaning
-2) Theory and practice both need to originate from the Global South to be truly beneficial to those communities
+2. Theory and practice both need to originate from the Global South to be truly beneficial to those communities
-3) Inequality, power asymmetry, and colonization are likely to grow with greater adoption of AI until we can achieve the first two points
+3. Inequality, power asymmetry, and colonization are likely to grow with greater adoption of AI until we can achieve the first two points
-4) My own addition: I believe the field of AI needs to draw from the depth of thought in the humanities, acknowledging that they are also centered in the Global North, to avoid recreating the wheel and further eroding language with more jargon or siloing
+4. My own addition: I believe the field of AI needs to draw from the depth of thought in the humanities, acknowledging that they are also centered in the Global North, to avoid recreating the wheel and further eroding language with more jargon or siloing

 # Keynotes